Getting started

 Set-Session

-Or you can also change the default session mode by using the --mode
+Or you can also change the default session mode by using the --mode flag which allows you to override the session's default.

 - Shell